TempraNeo Unclassifed: Debating the Style

 with any questions.

-The product of a tiny family enterprise where handcrafted means exactly that, Mayford Tempranillo reflects a unique site in the foothills of the Victorian Alps and offers an interesting counterpoint to some of the warmer-grown examples in Australia.Eleana Anderson • Winemaker • Mayford
+The product of a tiny, hands-on family enterprise, Mayford Tempranillo reflects a unique site in the foothills of the Victorian Alps and offers an interesting counterpoint to some of the warmer-grown examples in Australia.Eleana Anderson • Winemaker • Mayford

 While it has been suggested that Tempranillo in Canberra could make the 'next Vega Sicilia' our reason for growing it at Mount Majura Vineyard is to make the best 'Mount Majura'.
 That means a variety adapted to our continental climate and able to give voice to the character of our soil.